pragmagrid/pragma_boot/README.rst

      (e.g. "frontend,compute")

-* **ve_driver/allocate** this script takes care of verifying that there are enough resoureces to satisfy the user request, if so it will also allocate public IP, private IPs, MAC addresses, and computing resources.
+* **ve_driver/allocate** this script takes care of verifying that there are enough resources to satisfy the user request, if so it will also allocate public IP, private IPs, MAC addresses, and computing resources.
 If the system can create SMP nodes it can allocate less compute node with multiple cpus in each node.
   If successful it will write a /root/vc-out.xml file inside the various virtual machines